 Anyway, I know a lot of readers have been taking interest in this story as well, and I’ve received several questions about whether there are any updates to this situation.
 I figured I’d provide an update of what I know, since it has been a while.

-A United Airlines executive has now been missing for nearly eight weeks, and there’s still no sign of him.
+A United Airlines executive has now been missing for over three months, and there’s still no sign of him.
 A few weeks after he went missing quite a few details emerged, but they only raised more questions, rather than providing answers.
 Unfortunately there hasn’t been much more made public since then.

 Before we get into the latest, if you have any information about the case, contact the Elmhurst Police Department at (630) 530-3050.

 49-year-old Jake Cefolia was United Airlines’ Senior Vice President of Worldwide Sales (I say “was” because he was removed from United’s company leadership page in early October).
 He had worked at the airline since 2007, and lead a team of up to 725 people.

 Unfortunately Cefolia was last seen on Thursday, August 6, and was reported missing on Saturday, August 8.
 His car was found at the Waterfall Glen Forest Preserve, not far from his home in Elmhurst.
 Police and volunteers searched that area, but didn’t find any clues.

 Latest details about Cefolia’s disappearance